andrewrichardson701/Stockbase/README.md

 - SMTP send_mail function has been updated to check if the notification type is enabled.
 All send_mail requests have been updated accordingly.
 - Default theme selection now added to Global Settings of admin page
 - Themes are now in their own table in the database and theme selection is now auto generated on pages.
+- Theme test page added ad theme-test.php.
+This shows all relevant pages which are affected by the theme.
+The css can be edited, applied, downloaded and uploaded from here for new themes.

 </details>
 <details>